 Is Violin Good for Kids?
 9 important qualities

-The answer has proven to be yes, there are many benefits to learning the violin.
+The answer has proven to be yes; there are many benefits to learning the violin.
 I have tried to list a few.
 Many scientific studies have demonstrated them, their role, and their importance in education.

+Is violin good for kids, and what are the main benefits of learning the violin when young?
+For instance, the Journal of Research in Music Education has studied the impact on perseverance and attention for preschool children (source).
 The Bulletin for the Council of Research in Music Education has demonstrated the role of violin and music education on cognitive development and reading skills (source).

 These are the top 9 qualities that your child will develop by learning the violin: